raspberrypilearning/charting-champions/en/step_5.md

 <div style="display: flex; flex-wrap: wrap">
 <div style="flex-basis: 200px; flex-grow: 1; margin-right: 15px;">
-In this step, try changing how your chart appears, or what it displays.
+In this step, change how your chart looks, or what data it uses.
 </div>
 <div>
 ![A pie chart showing the running time of Marvel films](images/mcu_pie.png){:width="300px"}